The Board Charter is a charter of the Board of Directors (“the Board”) of Gromutual Berhad (“the Company” or “Gmutual”).

 - conduct dialogues with financial analysts, if necessary, as a means of effective communication that enables the Board and Management to convey information relating to the Company's performance, corporate strategy and other matters affecting shareholders' interest;

 - encourage full participation of shareholders at Annual General Meetings to ensure a high level of accountability and discussion of the Company's strategy and goals.
-The Company will also invite the external auditor to attend the Annual General Meeting and be available to answer shareholders' questions about the conduct of the audit and the preparation and content of the auditor's report;
+The Company will also invite the external auditors to attend the Annual General Meeting and be available to answer shareholders' questions about the conduct of the audit and the preparation and content of the auditor's report;

 - shareholders can gain access to information about the Company including the summary of the Group's investor relations activities and media releases through the Company website, www.gromutual.com.